 Contao belongs to the group of page-based content management systems, which means that the page structure is the central element of your website.
-You can access the pages it contains via their ID or name (alias) in the frontend and thus view the content that is on that page.
+You can access the pages it contains via their alias in the front end and thus view the content that is on that page.

-Think of a website as a TV show for which editors create different content and at the end of the show, an editor-in-chief decides which of these content will be broadcast.
-The remaining contributions were created, but never find their way into your living room.
-It works just as well in Contao.
-You can create as much content as you want in the back end but it will never appear on your website unless it is linked to a page (show).
+Think of a website as a TV show for which editors create different content and at the end of the show, an editor-in-chief decides which of these contents will be broadcast.
+The other contributions were created, but never find their way into your living room.
+It works just the same in Contao: You can create as much content as you want in the back end but it will never appear on your website unless it is linked to a page (show).

 The page structure is organized hierarchically.
 You can nest the pages and create as many subpages as you want.
 Contao will automatically create the corresponding navigation menus with all main pages and subpages in the front end.
 Use the gray icons with the plus or minus sign to the left of the page names to expand or collapse sub pages.

 Thanks to the hierarchical page structure, it is possible to inherit properties of a parent page to its subpages.
-For your work, this means that you only have to define a certain page layout or access permission once and these properties are passed on automatically.
+For your, this means that you only have to define a certain page layout or access permission once and these properties are then inherited to their respective subpages automatically.

 As you can see, each page is linked to a page layout, which defines its structure and divides it into different layout areas.
-Within these layout areas you can place any number of frontend modules, which are executed one after the other when the page is called up and generate the HTML code of the web page.
+Within these layout areas you can place any number of front end modules, which are executed one after the other when the page is requested and generate the HTML code of the web page.
 The HTML code is formatted using Cascading Stylesheets, CSS for short, which are also integrated into the page layout.
 You can find more information about this on the Theme Manager page.

-In the page structure, the design-relevant elements, which are separated from the content by definition in a content management system, also come together with the actual content from the article management.
-Each article in turn consists of content elements that provide a corresponding input and output function for each content type, such as texts, images or tables.
-Any number of articles can be created per page.
-You can find more information on this on the page Article Management.
+Every page consists of multiple articles which can be placed in different places depending on the assigned page layout.
+Each article in turn consists of content elements that provide the corresponding functionality for each content type, such as texts, images or tables.
+Any number of articles can be created per page and any number of content elements can be assigned to an article.
+You can find more information on this on the Article Management page.

 Not all pages of a website are intended exclusively for the output of content.
 For example, if URLs change after a relaunch, you need a way to redirect visitors to the new pages.
-Especially if the old URLs are already listed in the Google index, you should make sure that the redirection is correct and has the appropriate header so that the page rank of your website is not jeopardized.
+Especially if the old URLs are already listed in Google’s search index, you should make sure that the redirects are correct and have the appropriate HTTP headers so that the page rank of your website is not jeopardized.

-There are eight different page types with different features in Contao, each designed for a specific purpose.
+There are eight different page types with different features in Contao, each of which is designed for a specific purpose.

 |Internal forwarding||This page type redirects visitors to another page in the page structure.
 The target page must be accessible under the same domain as the redirection page, otherwise an external redirection must be used.|